 • CC: Turquoise

 For this alternate colorway, I chose two cool colors, and assigned the darker color (Derwentwater) as the main color.
-Because this color choice follows the same MC (dark) / CC (light) as the sample, here is a very good chance you could knit from the original chart, but I highly recommend using the alternate chart if switching from red to blue in your brain as you work is potentially confusing or will slow you down.
+Because this color choice follows the same MC (dark) / CC (light) as the sample, here is a very good chance you could knit from the original charts, but I highly recommend using the alternate charts if switching from red to blue in your brain as you work is potentially confusing or will slow you down.

 Alternate Colorway 2: